Spa Road Junction rail crash: Infrastructure

 All signals in the vicinity of Spa Road junction are 4 aspect colour light signals.
-The signalling method is Track circuit Block, controlled by London Bridge signalling centre which is located nearby, adjacent to platform 16 at London Bridge station.
+The signalling method is track circuit block, controlled by London Bridge signalling centre which is located nearby, adjacent to platform 16 at London Bridge station.

 The collision point

 The Thameslink train was approaching London Bridge from New Cross Gate on the Up Fast line of the Brighton Main Line, and had been signalled to cross on to the Up Passenger Loop of the South Eastern Main Line at Spa Road junction.
 The Connex South Eastern train was approaching Spa Road from New Cross and had received the correct signalling sequence of a Preliminary Caution (two yellow aspect signal) and Caution (single yellow aspect signal) prior to L154 (the signal protecting the junction) being at Danger.
-However the driver did not respond to the signals and failed stop his train at the Danger signal, continuing until his train collided with the Thameslink train at the trailing points.
+However, the driver did not respond to the signals, and failed stop his train at the Danger signal, continuing until his train collided with the Thameslink train at the trailing points.

 Rolling stock

-The Thameslink train was an eight-coach train consisting of two Class 319 four-coach electric multiple units (EMUs).
+The Thameslink train was an eight-coach train consisting of two coupled Class 319 four-coach electric multiple units (EMUs).

-The Connex South Eastern was also an eight-coach train consisting of a four-coach Class 411 (411602) EMU and a four-coach Class 423 EMU.
-The class 411 unit was repaired at Eastleigh Works and became the only class 411 EMU in Connex livery as a result.
+The Connex South Eastern was also an eight-coach train consisting of a four-coach Class 411 (411602) EMU coupled with a four-coach Class 423 EMU.
+The Class 411 unit was repaired and refurbished at Eastleigh Works, and therefore became the only class 411 EMU in Connex South Eastern livery.